 They all knew about Weinstein.

-All these other people that were kind of clueing you into what was really going on with Diddy the entire time.
+And now you find out, oh, Cat Williams, oh, Dave Chappelle, oh, 50 Cent, all these other people that were kind of cluing you into what was really going on with Diddy the entire time.

 And there were other songs out there.

-Maybe I'll go find the lyrics, where he basically says that all these big rappers that you follow are all gay.
+Maybe I'll go find the lyrics where he basically says that all these big rappers that you follow are all gay.

-There's been rumors about Jay-Z.
+There's been rumors about Jay-Z, Jay-Z's hairstyle.

-Who gets embarrassed when his John Legend gets embarrassed when his wife, Christy Teagan, brings up his little secret affair with Barack Obama, he starts blushing.
+He does his hairstyle off of a big gay French artist, hangs out with Barack Obama, who gets embarrassed when his, who, who, who, John Legend gets embarrassed when his wife, Christy Teagan, brings up his little secret affair with Barack Obama.

-Are they all getting it?
+Are they all are they all getting it?

 T.I. used to rap about it.